DevSpen/d.js-BDScript-Documentation/functions/checkCondition.md

 ```$checkCondition[value(sign)value] ```

 ### Whats Sign?
-• Replace (sign) with one of these
+• Replace (sign) with one of these.

 == - Must be equal

 != - Must be not equal